 I grew up in Chicago, in the heart of the North Side.
 As a boy, I recall going to my grandma’s house a couple miles away for dinner on Sunday afternoons in the summer.
 She lived a couple blocks from Wrigley Field.
 I’d be in the yard playing.
 When the Cubs […]

-Yale depended on Rolando Claycomb -a hard drinking old rancher with hardened veins – for his sustenance, his livelihood.
+Yale depended on Rolando Claycomb – a hard drinking old rancher with hardened veins – for his sustenance, his livelihood.
 I was defending Yale’s freedom in his guardianship trial.
 The State wanted to declare itself guardian over his person and property.
-He definitely had a person.
-His […]
+He definitely had a person. […]

 It’s usually hot by this time of year.
-After all, we’ve only got 10 days before June.
+Only got 10 days left before June.
 Monday is Memorial Day.
 I feel for the hummingbirds.
-They migrated up this way a couple weeks ago, and I’ve had to knock the snow and ice off their feeders and stick an ice […]
+They migrated up this way a couple weeks ago, and I’ve had to knock the snow off their feeders and stick an ice pick through the nectar […]

 Rolando Claycomb was one of the last big ranchers left in the county, which was surrendering to development.
 My client, Yale, lived in a tiny, battered old Airstream up on blocks on Mr. Claycomb’s section of land.
 Yale served as a hand to help Mr. Claycomb run the place. […]